Table of Contents Hide

 Have a look at the picture below

-Supply and Demand zones are everywhere on the chart I will show you at the end of this Article.
+These zones are everywhere on the chart I will show you at the end of this Article.
 The Above image is of Drop Base Rally type of S&D. See in the chart above Market comes down to this level and just picked orders from the demand zone and went away.
 Supply and Demand is the Ever-Green Technique of forex technical analysis.

-Forex supply and demand zones
+How to draw supply and demand zones?

-Time matters a lot to identify a strong forex supply and demand zones.
+Time matters a lot to identify strong forex supply and demand zones.
 Because less time spent by the price at a certain base zone indicates a more powerful zone and more unfilled orders at the recent base zone.
 On the other hand, more time spent by the price at a certain base zone indicates a less powerful zone and less unfilled orders by institutions.

 Another method to identify strong supply and demand zones is by using the Fibonacci tool.
 Most of the Supply and demand zones between Fibonacci 61.8 and 78 levels are stronger.